What Are Correlative Conjunctions?

 Correlative Conjunctions in English

-In the list below, you can see correlative conjunctions in English:
+In the list below, you can see the common correlative conjunctions in English:

-As mentioned before, we can use a correlative conjunction to join words, phrases, and clauses.
-Check the table below to know how to use them to join different parts of a sentence.
+As mentioned before, we can use correlative conjunctions to join words, phrases, and clauses.
+Check the table below to see how each of them can be used:

 Look at the examples below: